 If you have any questions on degree recognition or equivalence, please do not hesitate to contact the Admissions and Crediting Office for further help.

-You do not need to submit proof of language proficiency when you apply.
-It is your responsibility to ensure that your command of the language of instruction is sufficient to allow you to complete your studies successfully.
-Recommended level at the start of the study is at least C1 of the Common European Framework of Reference for Languages (CEFR).
+When you apply, you do not need to prove your knowledge of the language in which the programme is taught.
+It is your responsibility to ensure that you are suffeciently fluent in the required language to allow you to complete your studies successfully.
+Recommended level for you to begin your studies is at least C1 of the Common European Framework of Reference for Languages (CEFR).

 The number of university places for foreign applicants is limited by law.
-As the number of applications is higher than the number of places available, foreign student applicants are admitted via a selection process.
-The following criteria will be assessed in the selection process:
+As the number of applications is higher than the number of places available, foreign applicants are admitted via a selection process.
+(Citizens of Switzerland or Liechtenstein, applicants with a Swiss permanent residence permit C, and applicants with a Swiss school leaving certificate or a Swiss university degree can apply directly for enrolment in the master's degree programme, provided that they fulfil the formal admission regulations.)

 The Admission Committee conducts four admission rounds between October and April.
 All complete applications that have been submitted on time are assessed and a decision is made on the admission.